Tatsh/coding-standards/php.md

 ## Indenting

-Use an ident of 2 spaces.
+Use an indent of 2 spaces.
 Do not use tabs.

 ## Lines